ietf-wg-pce/draft-ietf-pce-operational/draft-ietf-pce-operational.md

 # PCEP LSP Database

-This document uses the concept of the LSP-DB, a database of actual LSP state in the network, to illustrate the internal state of PCEP speakers in response to various PCEP messages.
+This document uses the concept of the PCRPT-LSP-DB, a database of actual LSP state in the network, to illustrate the internal state of PCEP speakers in response to PcRpt messages.

 Note that the term "LSP", which stands for "Label Switched Path", if taken too literally, would restrict the discussion to the MPLS dataplane